 - Discuss or collaborate in any manner on the graded assignments with other professors, friends, family members, lawyers or judges, or other law students from this or other universities.

-- Share search terms or research materials or have discussion about usage and application of search terms or research materials which are associated with the graded assignments.
+- Share search terms or research materials or have a discussion about the usage and application of search terms or research materials that are associated with the graded assignments.

 - Share comments made by teaching assistants or the professor regarding individual work products before the assignment due date.